BIBSYSDEV/NVA-deploy/README.md

   | AlmaSruHost | URL to ALMA Library services | {{secretsmanager:AlmaSruHost}} |

 ***

+## Deploy steps

+ 1. Identify repositories with changes.
+ 2. Merge develop into master for each repositor with changes.
+ 3. Create new tag in repository.
+ 4. Verify CodePipeline for publishing to SAR (Serverless Repo) has run successfully by checking versions and and date in SAR.
+ 5. Update deploy templates with new applications, versions and paramters (if any), see above.
+ 6. Verify that any external resources has been updates (DynamoDB, Secrets, Elasticsearch, Cognito etc).
+ 7. Deploy templates by updating stacks in Cloudformation.
+ 8. Verify changes to stack is Completed.
+ 9. Deployment is done.

 ## NVA Applications Overview

 Overview of Serverless Applications in the NVA platform.